liquidsec/pyOracle2/README.md

 httpProxyIp = 127.0.0.1
 httpProxyPort = 8080

-# Specifiy headers to add to the request (specified in a dictionary as a key/value pair)
+# Specify headers to add to the request (specified in a dictionary as a key/value pair)

-headers = {"User-Agent":"Mozilla/5.0"}
+headers = {"User-Agent":"Mozilla/5.0","Content-Type":"application/json"}

 # Specify Cookies to add to the request (specified in a dictionary as a key/value pair)
 cookies = {}

 # Specify the IV mode

 # In most implementations, the IV is provided as the 'first block' of the ciphertext.
 # In other cases, the IV may be kept a known secret by both endpoints.
 In such a case, it should still be possible to decrypt everything but the first block.
 # The IV may also be a static values such as all zeroes.

 # Modes: